jhannah-netlify/notes.jays.net/content/blog/mastodon_fwfp.md

 ## I continue to manually post to Mastodon

-Most days I sweep the "[All our stores](https://flatwaterfreepress.org/all-our-stories/)" page and manually posts any new articles into Mastodon.
+Most days I sweep the "[All our stores](https://flatwaterfreepress.org/all-our-stories/)" page and manually post any new articles into Mastodon.
 You can follow that human-driven account here:
 [@flatwaterfreepress@mastodon.social](https://mastodon.social/@flatwaterfreepress)